-Your POS system helps to gather and use data to improve customer relationships.
+The best POS systems help to gather and use data to improve customer relationships.
 You can base discounts, rewards, and loyalty points on individual customer interactions, rather than mass offers.

-Better yet, quality POS platforms provide excellent customer advertising options.
+Better yet, quality retail POS providers have excellent customer advertising options.
 Your POS system can offer targeted ads during checkout including individualized coupons from a receipt printer.
-This can increase impulse buying to boost profit from each sale.
+This can increase impulse buying to boost profit from each purchase.

 If you’ve got a brick-and-mortar store in addition to your ecommerce website, or you’re growing quickly, you may want flexibility in your usage.